-Tomato brown rugose fruit virus is a highly contagious plant virus that affects tomatoes, capsicums and chillies.
+Tomato brown rugose fruit virus (ToBRFV) is a highly contagious plant virus that affects tomatoes, capsicums and chillies.
 The virus is a serious threat to Australia’s tomato industry and can affect backyard growers.

 There is no risk to food safety or human health from eating tomatoes with this disease.